dagelf/oneliners/README.md

 	# try to get a new lease... where's the log/cache?
 	udhcpc -f -r192.168.9.43 -i eth0 -R -q

-# run a webserver in the current path
+# webserver oneliners (run a web server in the current path)

 	while true ; do nc -l 80 < index.html ; done
 	python -m SimpleHTTPServer 8000